fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Einstein changed all that.

-His ‘field equations’ suggested that the universe was expanding like a balloon.
+Einstein's ‘field equations’ suggested that the universe was expanding like a balloon.
 The mathematician and Belgian Priest, George Lemaître, realised that this expansion had to have started from somewhere.
 It must have come from an initial, dense point.
 This idea became known as the Big Bang.
 Today, it is the basis for understanding the origin of the universe.

 What few people know however is that the Holy Quran described the Big Bang perfectly, 1400 years earlier.